rolasotelo/rolasotelo/README.md

 </a>
 </p> -->

 **Hola 👋🏾!
-My name is Rola(ndo) Sotelo 🇲🇽**, I'm passionate for Software Engineering, and DevOps.
+My name is Rola(ndo) Sotelo 🇲🇽**, I'm passionate for Software Engineering.
 During my free time, if I'm not learning something new, then I'm probably reading or playing board games.

 - 🏗 I’m currently working on [Milpa](https://milpa.online), an online card game.
 - 🔭 I’m currently learning Kubernetes and pursuing an AWS SA certification.